Master of Science in

 Course Name

-This course provides a knowledge base for applying, analyzing, and evaluating the culturally competent provision of patient-centered care.
-Instruction will address diversity in global healthcare delivery systems while exploring various models and theories for guiding the development of culturally competent nursing.
+Provides a knowledge base for applying, analyzing and evaluating the culturally competent provision of patient-centered care.
+Diversity in the global healthcare delivery systems is addressed.
+Allows the graduate nursing students to explore various models and theories which guide the development of culturally competent nursing practice.

-An examination of advanced concepts in pharmacogenomics, pharmacokinetics, and pharmacodynamics for targeted symptoms in the management of various psychiatric disorders.
-Coursework includes symptom management for various populations, patient adherence methods, and risk-mitigation strategies for clinical problems in primary mental health settings.
-You’ll also study the use of psychopharmacologic agents with medical comorbidities.
+Advanced concepts in pharmacogenomics, pharmacokinetics, and pharmacodynamics for targeted symptoms in the management of various psychiatric disorders.
+Management of symptoms for various populations and risk-mitigation strategies are presented for clinical problems in primary mental health settings.
+Use of psychopharmacologic agents with medical comorbidities.
+Patient adherence strategies examined

-An exploration of evidence-based assessment, diagnosis and treatment/management approaches to various psychiatric symptoms and disorders.
-This course analyzes the concepts of neurophysiology and neuropathophysiology in adult/aging adults with psychiatric disorders.
-You’ll examine the professional, policy, and practice issues influencing the nurse practitioner’s role as a mental health provider for adult/aging adults with psychiatric disorders.
+Evidence-based assessment, diagnosis and treatment/management approaches to various psychiatric symptoms and disorders are explored.
+Analyze concepts of neurophysiology and neuropathophysiology of adult/aging adults with psychiatric disorders.
+Examine the professional, policy and practice issues influencing the nurse practitioner’s role as a mental health provider for adult/aging adults with psychiatric disorders.

-A PMHNP practicum experience with adults/aging adults in mental health care settings.
-This course teaches you to accurately assess, plan, intervene, and evaluate the care of adults/aging adults with mental illness.
-You’ll learn to perform the advanced practice role of manager, clinician, educator, researcher, and consultant in the process of providing mental health services.
-Coursework requires 240 clinical hours of preceptored/field experience.
-Grading is S/U only.
+Facilitate practicum experience of the PMHNP student with adults/aging adults in mental health care settings.
+Accurately assess, plan, intervene, and evaluate the care of adults/aging adults with mental illness.
+Perform the advance practice role of manager, clinician, educator, researcher, and consultant in the provision of mental health services.
+Required 240 preceptored/field experience clinical hours Grading is S/U only.

-An examination of evidence-based biopsychosocial assessment, diagnosis, and treatment of children and adolescents with mental illness and/or developmental disorders.
-This course studies the professional, policy, and practice issues influencing the nurse practitioner’s role as a mental health provider to children and adolescents.
+Evidence-based biopsychosocial assessment, diagnosis and treatment of children and adolescents with mental illness and/or developmental disorders are explored.
+Facilitate the knowledge of professional, policy and practice issues influencing the nurse practitioner’s role as mental health provider of children and adolescents with mental illness and/or developmental disorders.

-A PMHNP practicum experience with children and adolescents in mental health care settings.
-This course teaches you to accurately assess, plan, intervene, and evaluate the care of children and adolescents with developmental, behavioral, or psychiatric disorders.
-You’ll learn to perform the advanced practice role of manager, clinician, educator, researcher, and consultant in the process of providing mental health services.
-Coursework requires 180 clinical hours of preceptored/field experience.
+Facilitate Practicum experience of the PMHNP student with children/adolescents in mental health care settings.
+Accurately assess, plan, intervene, and evaluate the care of children/adolescents with developmental, behavioral or psychiatric disorder.
+Perform the advance practice role of manager, clinician, educator, researcher, and consultant in the provision of mental health services.
+Required 180 preceptored/field experience clinical hours.
 Grading is S/U only.

 Learning Outcomes